davidsharp/hellvetica-extension/README.md

-# HELLVETICA – Kern in Hell
+# HELLVETICA – Kern in Hell 😈🔥

-This is a WIP Chrome extension that swaps Helvetica for Hellvetica
+This is a simple little Chrome extension that swaps Helvetica for Hellvetica

 ### To use:
-If you want to give it a go, pull the repo, open `chrome://extensions` and then `Load unpacked extension...`
+If you want to give it a go, clone the repo or download the zip, open `chrome://extensions`, turn on developer mode and then `Load unpacked extension...`